 The treatment of chronic subdural hematoma is still controversial.
 There is still no general consensus on the issue in medical literature.
 The main treatment remains surgery.
-A wide spectrum of surgical techniques notably craniotomy, Trephine hole and Trepan puncture are used in order to simplify the procedure, and decrease the risk of complications in elderly patients with generally very high risk factors, we prefer using our techniques previously described (5-7,9,11-14,26,33,37-39,42,45,46,49).
-The main criterion for using our technique is CSDH with subdural hypodense lesion close to water density.
+A wide spectrum of surgical techniques notably craniotomy, Trephine hole and Trepan puncture are used. in order to simplify the procedure, and decrease the risk of complications in elderly patients with generally very high risk factors, we prefer using our techniques previously described (5-7,9,11-14,26,33,37-39,42,45,46,49).
+The main criterion for using our technique is CSDH with subdural hypodense lesion close to water.
 Patients with recent re-bleeding component and asymptomatic patients were excluded and treated differently.
 Our results demonstrate that headache and gait disturbance as the more common clinical manifestations.
-A total of 875 patients (81.07%) had a history of previous trauma within the past two months.
-Forty one (3.74%) patients presented with hematoma recurrence, and 32 have been operated successfully for the second time by the same method.
-However, 9 were operated using trephine hole.
+875 patients (81.07%) had history of previous trauma within the past two months.
+41 (3.74%) patients presented hematoma recurrence.
+32 have been operated successfully for the second time by the same method.
+9 were operated using trephine hole.
 Our surgical method is easily implemented in minimal time.
 The procedure does not exceed generally more than half an hour.
-It is performed under local anaesthesia and a mild sedation can be given if necessary.
-Three ml subcutareous injection of lidocaine was performed in 456 patients.
+It is done under local anaesthesia and a mild sedation can be given if necessary.
+Three mI S/C injection of lidocaine was performed in 456 patients.
 The size of incision is 10 mm.
-No subcutaneous bleeding was seen in patients.
+Any subcutaneous bleeding was seen in patients.
 The length of hospital stay has declined (on average two versus five days).
 The same holds true for postoperative scar-related headache (on average two versus five for other surgical procedures).
-At six weeks'

-Table I: Patients' Characteristics
+At six weeks' follow-up visit, 939 patients (87.03%) were clinically improved.
+Among them, 712 (65.99%) became totally asymptomatic.
+Although twist-drill craniostomy has been used for several years to treat CSDH, to the best of Table I: Patients' Characteristics